 The Committee’s responsibilities include oversight of management’s exercise of its responsibility to assess and manage:

-- credit risk, market risk, structural interest rate risk, principal risk, liquidity risk, country risk and model risk;
+- credit risk, market risk, principal risk, liquidity risk, country risk, and model risk;

-- the governance frameworks or policies for operational risk, compliance risk including fiduciary risk, and reputational risk; and
+- the governance frameworks or policies for risk identification, risk appetite, operational risk, reputational risk, compliance risk including fiduciary risk, and conduct risk; and

 - capital and liquidity planning and analysis.

-Each committee of the Board oversees reputational risks within its scope of responsibility.
+Each committee of the Board oversees reputational risks and conduct risks within its scope of responsibility.

 - The DRPC shall be composed solely of non-management directors, not fewer than three in number.